 Kourion, also known as Curium, is an impressive archaeological site near Limassol in Cyprus containing mostly Ancient Roman and Byzantine ruins.

-In fact, it is believed that the site of Kourion was first inhabited during Neolithic times, with the earliest evidence dating back to 4500-3900 BC, but that the town itself was founded in the thirteenth century BC by the Argives.
+In fact, it is believed that the site of Kourion was first inhabited during Neolithic times, with the earliest evidence dating back to 4,500-3,900 BC, but that the town itself was founded in the 13th century BC by the Argives.

 Over the centuries, Kourion has played important roles in many regional conflicts.
-During the Cypriot uprising against Persia (fifth century BC), its king – Stasanor – betrayed his country, lending his support and troops to the Persians.
-However, Kourion later supported Alexander the Great’s fight against the Persians (fourth century BC).
+During the Cypriot uprising against Persia in the 5th century BC, its king – Stasanor – betrayed his country, lending his support and troops to the Persians.
+However, Kourion later supported Alexander the Great’s fight against the Persians in the 4th century BC.

 Kourion continued to be inhabited throughout the Roman and Byzantine periods, with the establishment of buildings, monuments and other structures from these times still visible today.
 Perhaps the most memorable site to be seen today at Kourion is its ancient theatre.
 Still intact and able to seat up to 3,500 spectators, the theatre at Kourion dates back to the second or third century AD, although there would have been a theatre here from the second century BC.

-However, the theatre is definitely not the only thing to see at Kourion.
-The site includes the remains of a third century AD Roman market which includes some public baths and a Nymphaeum.
+The theatre is not the only thing to see at Kourion.
+The site includes the remains of a 3rd century AD Roman market which includes some public baths and a Nymphaeum.

-Several additional ancient buildings remain, including part of the fourth century AD House of Achilles – thought to have been a reception centre – with its mosaic floors and the third century AD House of the Gladiators, so named because some of its mosaics depict gladiatorial battles.
-The complex of Eustolios is another fascinating site, this having been an affluent fourth to fifth century private residence in Kourion and including a bathing complex.
+Several additional ancient buildings remain, including part of the 4th century AD House of Achilles – thought to have been a reception centre – with its mosaic floors and the third century AD House of the Gladiators, so named because some of its mosaics depict gladiatorial battles.
+The complex of Eustolios is another fascinating site, this having been an affluent 4th to 5th century private residence in Kourion and including a bathing complex.